cysyogi/Humana-Agent/README.md

 - **Chunk visualizer** to inspect what text lives in each vector.
 - **Hybrid lexical+semantic retrieval** for exact‑term questions.
 - **Langfuse tracing** for debugging and latency metrics.

-Feel free to fork and extend—each agent is only \~200lines and shares a common interface, so plugging in a new tool is straightforward.
-Enjoy building!